apache/openwhisk/core/actionProxy/README.md

 if they have additional logic that should cause `run()` to never execute.
 The `run()` method calls the executable via a process and sends the received input parameters (from the invoker) to the action via the command line (as a JSON string argument).
 Additional properties received from the invoker are passed on to the action via environment variables as well.
-To augment the action envrionment, override `env()`.
+To augment the action environment, override `env()`.

 By convention the action executable may log messages to `stdout` and `stderr`.
 The proxy requires that the last line of output to `stdout` is a valid JSON object serialized to string if the action returns a JSON result.